pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Kaypro.md

     zcc  +cpm -lm -lgfxkp -oPROGRAM.COM program.c

-The earlier '83 models are not (yet) supported, but to access to the video page the "startup=2" option could be helpful to advanced programmers willing to do graphics in the hard way.
+Graphics on the earlier '83 models is very limited and emulates an 80x50 resolution.
+To access to the video page the "startup=2" option is needed together with '-lgfxkp83'.

 ### Emulator hints